User cuts and lazy constraints are similar but have some important differences.

 A user cut should never eliminate an integer solution that would otherwise be feasible.
 Thus, the model plus all possible user cuts should have exactly the same set of integer feasible solutions as the model without user cuts.

 In contrast, lazy constraints are usually used to eliminate integer solutions that are otherwise feasible.
-So, adding lazy constraints will affect the set of integer feasible solutions.
-Thus, if you create lazy constraints via a callback, you must set the parameter LazyConstraint=1.
-Otherwise, Gurobi would potentially apply dual presolve reductions that are not valid for the lazy constraints.
+Adding lazy constraints will affect the set of integer feasible solutions.
+Note that if you add lazy constraints via a callback, you must set the parameter LazyConstraint=1.
+Otherwise, Gurobi might apply dual presolve reductions that are not valid for the lazy constraints.

-Finally, note that you can add lazy constraints directly to the model, and have Gurobi treat them as lazy by setting the Lazy attribute on these constraints.
+Finally, note that you can add lazy constraints directly to the model and have Gurobi treat them as lazy by setting the Lazy attribute on these constraints.
 In this case, it is not necessary to set the LazyConstraint parameter.